Lazy Loading, Preloading & Fetch Priorities

 fetchpriority="high" />

-<!-- Prefetch: Next-page preparation -->
+<!-- Prefetch: next-page preparation during idle time -->

 <link rel="prefetch" href="/next-page-hero.webp" as="image" />

-<!-- Tradeoff: Over-preloading triggers browser throttling and increases memory pressure.
+<!-- Tradeoff: over-preloading triggers browser throttling and increases memory pressure.

-Limit to 3-5 critical assets per route. -->
+Limit to 3β5 critical assets per route. -->

 Fallback Chain

-HTTP/2 Server Push β <link rel='preload'> β <link rel='prefetch'> β standard fetch
+<link rel="preload"> β <link rel="prefetch"> β standard fetch

 Framework-Specific Implementation Patterns

 React, Vue, and Svelte handle resource scheduling differently during SSR, hydration, and client-side routing.
 Improper integration causes hydration mismatches, duplicate network requests, and inconsistent loading states.
-Framework-Specific Media Loading Strategies provides production-ready patterns for synchronizing server-rendered markup with client-side priority adjustments.

 <!-- Video loading: framework-agnostic baseline -->